-In Kolmogorov phenomenological theory we get $s= \zeta_1 = 1/3$.
-However, intermittency of velocity structure functions implies that $\zeta_n>n/3$ for $n<3$ \citep{frisch1995turbulence}.
+In the Kolmogorov phenomenological theory, we obtain $s= \zeta_1 = 1/3$.
+However, the intermittency of the velocity structure functions implies that $\zeta_n>n/3$ for $n<3$ \citep{frisch1995turbulence}.

-The values of $\zeta_n$ depend on $Re$; for very high Reynolds numbers ($Re_\lambda\gtrsim650$) one gets $s=\zeta_1 = 0.39 $~\citep{benzi2010inertial, iyer2020scaling}.
-Even this small change in $s$ affects the generation properties significantly: for $s=0.39$ we get $X_c = 14.6$, which results in smaller critical Reynolds number:
+The values of $\zeta_n$ depend on $Re$; for very high Reynolds numbers ($Re_\lambda\gtrsim650$), we obtain $s=\zeta_1 = 0.39 $~\citep{benzi2010inertial, iyer2020scaling}.
+Even this small change in $s$ affects the generation properties significantly: for $s=0.39$, we obtain $X_c = 14.6$, which results in smaller critical Reynolds number,

-This qualitative behavior is an important hint to explain the decrease of $Rm_c$ for high enough Reynolds numbers.
-Actually, \citet{iyer2020scaling} showed that $\zeta_1$ increases as a function of $Re$.
-This is a sufficient reason for the decrease of $Rm_c$ observed by~\citet{warnecke2023numerical}.
+This qualitative behavior is an important indication for the explaination of the decrease in $Rm_c$ for high enough Reynolds numbers. \citet{iyer2020scaling} showed that $\zeta_1$ increases as a function of $Re$.
+This is a sufficient reason for the decrease in $Rm_c$ observed by~\citet{warnecke2023numerical}.